dr-matt-smith/pandoc-thesis-template/00_chapters/chapter1_introduction.md

 There are some great books out here, e.g. see [@hitch_hikers_guide].

 If you want to learn about Unity game programming try a cookbook [@smith2018].

+## Spelling

+there is a "d" in "fridge"!